omartawba1/currency_converter/README.md

 You can test it by changing $from_currency, $to_currency, and $amount that exist inside index.php file

-Notice: This package uses Google currency converter API.
+Notice: This package uses Google or Yahoo currency converter API.